agardnerIT/site/_posts/2020/2020-04-10-atlassian-bamboo-automation.md

 categories: [atlassian, bamboo, cicd, automation, shell script]
 ---

-[Atlassian Bamboo](https://www.atlassian.com/software/bamboo) is an 2extremely popular CICD platform.
+[Atlassian Bamboo](https://www.atlassian.com/software/bamboo) is an extremely popular CICD platform.
 Here's an automation script to spin up an instance on Ubuntu.

 I tested this on an AWS Ubuntu 18.04 `t3.small` instance.